|Tel||+44 (0) 1865 282 549|

 Postdoctoral Research Scientist

-Dr. Jackson Smith is a post-doctoral research assistant working in the laboratory of Dr. Kristine Krug.
-He apprenticed with Dr. Erik Cook at McGill University (Montréal, Canada) during his doctoral training, and with Dr. Martin Paré during his undergraduate training at Queen's University (Kingston, Canada).
+Dr. Jackson Smith apprenticed with Dr. Erik Cook at McGill University (Montréal, Canada) during his doctoral training, and with Dr. Martin Paré during his undergraduate training at Queen's University (Kingston, Canada).
+He recently completed a postdoc with Dr. Kristine Krug, and is currently postdocing with Prof. Andrew Parker (DPAG, University of Oxford).

 His general research interest is the relationship between brain activity and the sense of perception.
-Previously, he has used electrophysiological techniques to investigate the way that the activity of individual neurones is correlated with behaviour during visually guided tasks.
-Currently, he is using magnetic resonance imaging to investigate the anatomy of cortical networks that are involved in guiding visual behaviour – giving context to his previous work.
+Previously, he has used electrophysiological techniques to investigate the way that the activity of individual neurones is correlated with behaviour during visually guided tasks, using the link between V5/MT activity and motion perception as a model.
+Recently, he has used magnetic resonance imaging to investigate the anatomy of cortical networks that are involved in guiding visual behaviour.

 Smith JET, Masse NY, Zhan CA, Cook EP.
 Linking Neural Activity to Visual Perception: Separating Sensory and Attentional Contributions.
 Visual Cortex - Current Status and Perspectives, Prof. Stephane Molotchnikoff (Ed.), ISBN: 978-953-51-0760-6, InTech.
 2012.